Are you looking into the most common and basic techniques on how to edit real estate photos?

 • Adding an inviting fire to the fireplace

-• A pool and patio area outside of the property
+• Including a pool and patio area outside of the property with the help of virtual staging

 • And whatever you can think of to enhance and bring value to your photos